Kumar Sanu

+Sanu gained widespread recognition with the soundtrack of Aashiqui (1990), which featured him in nearly all of the male solo songs and established him as a leading playback singer of that period.

+He won the Filmfare Awards for Best Male Playback Singer for five consecutive years from 1991 to 1995, for films including Aashiqui (1990), Saajan (1991), Deewana (1992), Baazigar (1993) and 1942: A Love Story (1994).

+In 1993, Sanu entered the Guinness World Records for recording 28 songs in a single day.

-Several of his tracks are included in the BBC's "Top 40 Bollywood Soundtracks of all time".
+Several of his songs were included in the BBC "Top 40 Bollywood soundtracks of all time".
+He has also appeared as a mentor and judge on television music reality shows.

+In recognition of his contributions to Indian music, Sanu was awarded the Padma Shri by the Government of India in 2009.

 Early life

 Kumar Sanu's father, Pashupati Bhattacharya, was a vocalist and composer.
-The family's ancestral home was in Bikrampur, situated in the Munshiganj district near Dhaka, which is now part of Bangladesh.
 He and his elder sister lived in Panchanantala at Gopal Bose Lane in the Sinthee area of North Kolkata.

 Personal life

-Kumar Sanu's first marriage was to Rita Bhattacharya in the 1980s.
+Kumar Sanu's first marriage was to Rita Dutta in the 1986.
 The couple had three children.
-They divorced in 1994.
-During their marriage, Kumar Sanu had entered a six-year relationship with actress Kunickaa Sadanand.
+They divorced in February 1994.

-After separating from Kunickaa Sadanand, Kumar Sanu married Saloni Bhattacharya.
+Kumar Sanu married Saloni Bhattacharya in 2001.
 They have two daughters, including Shannon K, a singer.

 Career

-Kumar Sanu began his career in 1983 under his birth name, Kedarnath Bhattacharya.
-His first credited playback song was for the 1984 film Yeh Desh, followed by work on the Bangladeshi film Tin Konya(1985).
-His first major break in Hindi cinema came with the song "Jashn Hai Mohabbat Ka" from Hero Hiralal (1988).
+Kumar Sanu, born Kedarnath Bhattacharya, began his playback career in 1984 with the film Yeh Desh, followed by the Bangladeshi film Tin Konya (1986).
+He gained recognition in Hindi cinema with "Jashn Hai Mohabbat Ka" from Hero Hiralal (1988).

+1980s: Early career

-On 23 September 1989, singer Jagjit Singh introduced him to the composer Kalyanji.
-On their suggestion, he adopted the stage name "Kumar Sanu" as a tribute to his influence, Kishore Kumar.
-Subsequently, the composer duo Kalyanji-Anandji gave him his first major opportunity in the film Jaadugar (1989).
+In 1989, singer Jagjit Singh introduced him to composers Kalyanji and Anandji, who encouraged him to adopt the stage name "Kumar Sanu".
+He contributed to the soundtrack of Jaadugar (1989).

-Sanu gained wider recognition with the soundtrack for Aashiqui (1990), for which music directors Nadeem-Shravan had him sing nearly all the male solos.
-The film's success established him as a leading playback singer and earned him his first Filmfare Award.
-This began a streak of five consecutive Filmfare Awards for Best Male Playback Singer, which continued for his work in Saajan (1991), Deewana (1992), Baazigar (1993), and 1942: A Love Story (1994).